 CHKD is sensitive to the needs of participants.
 Please indicate any special dietary needs or physical challenges on your registration form.

-Rosalind W. Jenkins, BA
+Rosalind W. Jenkins

 Children's Hospital of The Kings Daughters